Are Your Sex Problems Causing Heart Disease?

-Emotional stress that men undergo with erectile dysfunction can have a major impact on his heart and other organs, and affect his ability to increase sexual stamina.
+Emotional stress that men undergo with erectile dysfunction can have a major impact on his heart and other organs.
 Therefore, treating heart disease by removing the stress related to erectile dysfunction seems plausible as medical experts agree there is a link between the two:

 Although erectile dysfunction tends to increase with age, with 40% of men affected at age 40 and increasing by 10% every decade, it isn’t as inevitable as you may think when you apply the right mindset.
 Having the right mindset to resolve erectile dysfunction and heart disease means that you need to look to the brain, particularly the emotional brain for a solution.

 The latest, most highly evolved aspect of your autonomic nervous system is called the Social Engagement System (SES) and was discovered by Dr Stephen Porges around 40 years ago.
 In layman’s terms, the SES works in conjunction with your heart and brain and affects your heart rate variability.
 It plays a primary role in the way in which you deal with emotions, challenging situations and how you communicate with others.

 The central nervous system controls the reaction to a stressful situation by a fight / flight or freeze / shutdown response.
 However, the evolved Social Engagement System acts first in a hierarchical order and enables you to access some cognitive function to try to resolve the stressful situation.
 This prevents a full-on stress reaction involving secretions of hormones and neural chemicals such as adrenaline and cortisol which can take up to 20 minutes to dissipate.

 By keeping the Social Engagement System activated under stressful situations, your heart rate variability continues to be moderated.
 This prevents large amounts of stress hormones from being released and damaging your body.

 Erectile Dysfunction and Stress = High Blood Pressure